 A "loan modification" is a written agreement that permanently changes the promissory note's original terms to make the borrower's mortgage payments more affordable.
 A modification typically lowers the interest rate and extends the loan's term.

-You'll need to contact your loan servicer to get an application for a modification.
-In the application, you'll have to supply details about your income, expenses, and situation.
-You'll also have to provide supporting documentation.
+You'll need to contact your loan servicer to get a modification.
+Typically, you'll have to supply details about your income, expenses, and situation.
+You'll also usually have to provide supporting documentation.

-Even though the process might seem intimidating, most people can apply for and, if they meet investor-specific guidelines, get a modification on their own without paying for assistance.
+Even though the process might seem intimidating, most people can apply for and, if they meet investor-specific guidelines, get a modification without paying for assistance.

 A modification usually lowers the interest rate and extends the loan's term (say, from 30 to 40 years) to reduce your monthly payments.
 In some cases, if you're behind in payments, you might be able to add the overdue amount to the balance of the loan as part of a modification.